indexed-xyz/docs/docs/examples/databend.md

 ### Create contract table

-Build the target table using the following SQL
+Build the target table using the following SQL:

 ```sql
 CREATE DATABASE indexedxyz;